RustScript2025/RustScript/README.md

 RustScript is a modern **web-scripting language** that compiles to WebAssembly for browser-based applications.
 It synthesises the best ideas from 60+ years of programming language evolution, starting with Rust's memory safety and JavaScript's ergonomic syntax as a foundation, whilst incorporating powerful features from languages spanning LISP (1958) to Zig (2016).

 **Important**: RustScript is designed for **web development** (running in browsers via WebAssembly), not for shell scripting or command-line automation.
 If you're looking for a Rust-based tool to replace bash, Python scripts, or PowerShell for system administration tasks, RustScript is not the right tool.
-For shell scripting needs, consider writing regular Rust programmes with `cargo`, using the `rust-script` tool for single-file scripts, or sticking with traditional shell scripting languages.
+For shell scripting needs, consider writing regular Rust programmes with `cargo`, using script runners like `rust-script` or `cargo-script` for single-file scripts, using `evcxr` for interactive Rust REPL sessions, or sticking with traditional shell scripting languages.

 ## Language Heritage